MinghaoYan/my_site/content/authors/admin/_index.md

   url: https://www.cs.wisc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in building systems for large scale machine learning tasks, especially deep learning related workloads.
+bio: I am interested in building systems for deep learning workloads.

 # Interests to show in About widget
 interests:
-- System for Machine Learning
+- System for Deep Learning
-- Large Scale Machine Learning
+- Sustainable Deep Learning
 - High Performance Computing

 # Education to show in About widget